Independent Artist Group

 IAG (also known as Independent Artist Group) is a talent agency in the entertainment industry with headquarters in Los Angeles, New York, Nashville, Atlanta, Toronto, and London. the company represented actors, writers, producers, showrunners, directors, performers, physical production services, film studios, as well as luxury and lifestyle brands across all media platforms worldwide.
 The company was formed from the merger of two talent agencies, Agency for the Performing Arts (APA) and Artist Group International (AGI).
 Jim Osborne was named the Agency's CEO and Dennis Arfa was named as the Chairman of the Music Division.
-Both are members of the board as is former Chairman Jim Gosnell, who ran APA for three decades.
+Both are members of the board as is IAG President Kyle Loftus.

 History

 APA was founded in New York in 1962 by former MCA executives David Baumgarten (c.
 1917–1995), Roger Vorce (1929–2018) and Harvey Litwin (1931–2020).
 Early clients included The Doors, Harry Belafonte, Johnny Cash, Tina Turner, Steve Martin, Janis Joplin, Jefferson Airplane, Rosemary Clooney, and Liberace.

 The agency also packaged feature films and television series such as Away on Netflix, The Dublin Murders on Showtime, All Rise on CBS, and For Life on ABC, as well as TV series Home Improvement and Roseanne.
 APA was one of the first among the top 5 packaging agencies to sign the WGA's new franchise agreement on January 21, 2020, when the agency integrated its Television and Motion Picture departments under one APA Scripted Literary banner.